-PHP’s Supported Typing Users Group is called Loud Talking Fingers.
+PHP’s support group for those who use Typing to Communicate is called Loud Talking Fingers.

-The group offers a friendly, accepting, community for those who can’t rely on speech to communicate and utilize Supported Typing as a primary way of communicating with others.
+The group offers a friendly, accepting, community for those who can’t rely on speech to communicate and utilize Typing to Communicate (TTC) as their primary means of communicating with others.
 We have been meeting together since January 2006 and it’s never too early or too late to get started for anyone who is a candidate.

-The following information, from Syracuse University’s Institute on Communication and Inclusion, explains more about Supported Typing:
+The following information, from Syracuse University’s Institute on Communication and Inclusion, explains more about Typing to Communicate:

 “This is a form of Alternative and Augmentative Communication (AAC) in which people with disabilities and communication impairments express themselves by pointing (e.g., at pictures, letters, or objects) and, more commonly, by typing (e.g., with a keyboard).
 The method involves a communication partner who may provide emotional encouragement, communication supports (e.g., monitoring to make sure the person looks at the keyboard and checks for typographical errors), and a variety of physical supports, for example to provide backward resistance, to slow and stabilize the person’s movement, to inhibit impulsive pointing, or support rhythm; the facilitator should never move or lead the person.